LARC Tutorial Leaders Application & Job Description

 2) an overall grade point average of at least 3.25, and

 3) at least a “B+” in the course being tutored.
-Some courses requires at least an “A” in the course being tutored.
+Some courses requires at least an “A” in the course being supported.
 Exceptions to the minimum eligibility qualifications may be granted at the sole discretion of the University.

 The following personal characteristics are desirable for leaders: enthusiasm, imagination, patience, good communication and leadership skills, responsibility, and the ability to relate to students who are culturally diverse.
 Those who are able to tutor multiple classes and entire series supported courses are competitive applicants.